 All TVUSD job opportunities are listed with Ed-Join.org.
 Click here to visit their website.

-Learn more about our substitute job openings by clicking here to visit our Substitutes webpage.
+To learn more about our substitute job openings, visit our Substitutes webpage.

 - Select the job category of your choice. (certificated, classified or administrative)